csboy0/Personal_Portfolio/README.md

-🖥️ WordPress Developer & Server Administrator Portfolio Website This is my personal portfolio website showcasing my skills, experience, certifications, and projects as a WordPress Developer & Server Administrator.
-The site features a modern, responsive design with sections for About Me, Services, Technical Skills, Experience & Education, Certifications, and Featured Projects.
-Built with clean HTML, CSS, JavaScript, and modern UI components.
+Website

+📝 Project Description:
+A sleek, fully responsive developer portfolio website built with React.js to showcase professional skills, experience, certifications, and projects.
+Designed specifically for developers and IT professionals, it provides a compelling digital resume with modern UI and interactive elements.

 🚀 Key Features:

-Professional landing page with hero section and call-to-action
+Stylish hero section with name, role, and call-to-action

+Detailed “About Me” section with personal introduction and key statistics

+Comprehensive service offerings with “What I Can Do for You”

+Technical skills displayed with animated progress bars

-Detailed sections highlighting my technical skills, professional experience, and education
+Timeline for professional experience and education

-Certifications and achievements displayed with modern card layouts

-Portfolio gallery of featured projects with descriptions and links

-Contact section to start new projects
+Certifications & Achievements showcased in a clean, organized layout

+Featured Projects section with interactive cards linking to project details

-Fully responsive and optimized for desktop and mobile devices
+Responsive design optimized for desktop and mobile devices

+Smooth scrolling and polished animations for modern UX

-🎨 Tech Stack:
+🔧 Tech Stack:

-HTML5, CSS3, JavaScript

-Custom animations and interactive UI components

-Responsive layout with modern design principles
+React.js

+HTML5 & CSS3

+Optional: Tailwind CSS or CSS modules

 ![screencapture-localhost-5173-2025-07-07-03_47_11-min](https://github.com/user-attachments/assets/222b930b-ac46-49fd-9ded-9f0ba9f13ba7)